Pachycereus pringlei (S. Watson) Britton & Rose

 Mexican Giant Cardon, Cardon, Elephant Cactus, False Saguaro Cactus

 Pachycereus pringlei is a tall cactus with a trunk and several erect blue-green to dark green branches with 10 to 16 ribs and clusters of reddish to dark brown spines fading to grey.
-It is the tallest cactus species in the world with a maximum recorded height of 63 feet (19.2 m) and a stout trunk up to 3.3 feet (1 m) in diameter.
+It is the tallest cactus species in the world, with a maximum recorded height of 63 feet (19.2 m) and a stout trunk up to 3.3 feet (1 m) in diameter.
 In overall appearance, it resembles the related Saguaro.
 Each areole bears 1 to 3 central and 7 to 10 radial spines.
 They are needle-like and up to 1.2 inches (3 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Like most other plants that can grow to staggering size, Pachycereus cacti grow extraordinarily slowly throughout hundreds of years and require virtually zero assistance on your end, provided they are raised in a desert environment.
+Like most other plants that can grow to staggering size, Pachycereus cacti grow extraordinarily slowly throughout hundreds of years.
+They require virtually zero assistance on your end, provided they are raised in a desert environment.

-These extraordinarily, low-maintenance plants can grow untouched for decades, so there is really not a lot you need to worry about.
-It is very important that they receive adequate sun and heat, and be careful around their spines.
+These extraordinarily, low-maintenance plants can grow untouched for decades, so there is really not much you need to worry about.
+They must receive adequate sun and heat and be careful around their spines.
 If grown in containers, make sure that they are being repotted and that their soil isn't too moist.
 Other than that, these plants are about as simple and hands-off as it gets.